 The Presbytery and the church © French Moments

-Further up lies the little medieval garden and opposite a curious calvary with a Christ sheltered by a roof.
+Further up lies the little medieval garden opposite a curious calvary with a Christ sheltered by a roof.

 The medieval garden © French Moments